 Amended replacement returns: If you discover that your original return was incorrect, you must complete an amended return and submit it electronically or by mail.
 Your amended return will replace any return you previously filed for the same reporting period.
 It is important that you complete the amended return as it should have been originally filed rather than entering only additional or corrected information.

 The quickest way to file an amended return is online.
-Visit the Department's website at floridarevenue.com to submit your amended return electronically and pay any additional tax due or report an overpayment.
+Visit floridarevenue.com to submit your amended return electronically and pay any additional tax due or report an overpayment.